cloudflare/cloudflare-docs/content/dns/zone-setups/subdomain-setup/setup.md

 ### Subdomain already exists in the parent domain

-If you have already created a DNS record covering your child domain in the parent domain:
+If you have already created a DNS record covering your child domain in the parent zone:

 1. [Add the child domain](/fundamentals/setup/account-setup/add-site/) to the parent domain's Cloudflare account or another account.
 2. In your child domain, [re-create all DNS records](/dns/manage-dns-records/how-to/create-dns-records/) that relate to your child domain.
 This includes all DNS records deeper than the delegated subdomain, meaning that if you are delegating `www.example.com`, you should also move over records for `api.www.example.com`.